-2. Water Supply Reliability
+2. Water supply reliability

-- A. Continuing to rely solely on existing through-Delta conveyance for the District's imported water supplies is not acceptable because of the instability of existing Delta levees, underlying seismic risks, increasing threats of altered hydrology and sea level rise due to climate change, and ongoing regulatory uncertainty and concerns over the environmental health of the Delta. - B. The Delta and its watershed has played a significant role in recharging the County's groundwater basin, protecting against further land subsidence, and providing for the well-being of the citizens of Santa Clara County. - C. Any participation in the CWF would be part of a comprehensive plan that includes sustainable approaches for improved water supply, water quality, and reliability through increased regional self-sufficiency.
-Methods include increased conservation, water use efficiency, recycling and reuse, conjunctive use of groundwater, and other approaches to contribute to reducing reliance on the Delta, including the Bay Area Regional Reliability (BARR) effort. - D. Substantial local investments in water use efficiency and conservation, recycled water and groundwater management are essential but cannot cost-effectively replace imported water.
+- a.
+Continuing to rely solely on existing through-Delta conveyance for the District's imported water supplies is not acceptable because of the instability of existing Delta levees, underlying seismic risks, increasing threats of altered hydrology and sea level rise due to climate change, and ongoing regulatory uncertainty and concerns over the environmental health of the Delta.2 - b.
+The Delta and its watershed has played a significant role in recharging the County's groundwater basin, protecting against further land subsidence, and providing for the wellbeing of the citizens of Santa Clara County.3 - c.
+Any participation in the CWF would be part of a comprehensive plan that includes sustainable approaches for improved water supply, water quality, and reliability through increased regional self-sufficiency.
+Methods include increased conservation, water use efficiency, recycling and reuse, conjunctive use of groundwater, and other approaches to contribute to reducing reliance on the Delta, including the Bay Area Regional Reliability (BARR) effort.3 d.
+Substantial local investments in water use efficiency and conservation, recycled water and groundwater management are essential but cannot cost-effectively replace imported water.1

-3. Environmental Protection
+3. Environmental protection

-- A. The long-term Delta solution should promote a resilient Delta ecosystem by basing all actions on sound science and addressing the full range of environmental stressors, including toxics, invasive species, and all watershed diverters. - B. The CWF should not be viewed as the single solution to the Delta's troubles but instead should be viewed as an important part of a comprehensive solution. - C. The District supports environmental restoration and protection, including the State's EcoRestore program, and other programs that will improve the overall Delta ecosystem. - D. Protection and restoration of a healthy sustainable Bay-Delta Estuary includes improvements in habitat, water quality, flows, and water supply to support fisheries, wildlife, and a resilient ecosystem(BARR) effort.
+- The long-term Delta solution should promote a resilient Delta ecosystem by basing all actions on sound science and addressing the full range of environmental stressors, including toxics, invasive species, and all watershed diverters. (also from District's Board Policies and CEO Interpretations)3 - b.
+The CWF should not be viewed as the single solution to the Delta's troubles but instead should be viewed as an important part of a comprehensive solution.1 - c.
+The District supports environmental restoration and protection, including the State's EcoRestore program, and other programs that will improve the overall Delta ecosystem.1 - d.
+Protection and restoration of a healthy sustainable Bay-Delta Estuary includes improvements in habitat, water quality, flows, and water supply to support fisheries, wildlife, and a resilient ecosystem.3 - e.
+Restoration of native habitat to protect endangered fish, wildlife and plant species is needed to improve the ecological functions of the Bay Delta Estuary.3 - f.
+Restoration of more natural flow patterns within the Delta and bay would support robust fish and wildlife populations and their habitat.3 - g.
+Measures should be taken to control and reduce invasive species that impair the health of the Delta ecosystem.3